About Us

 Our History

-Throughout the years, the Chairs served with the assistance of an Executive Committee, Advisory Group, members throughout the Agency, and APAEA champion Jerry Sesco (WO Research and Development).
-Deputy Chief of National Forest System, Leslie Weldon, now advises APAEA at the national executive level.
+Throughout the years, the Chairs served with the assistance of an Executive Committee, Advisory Group, members throughout the country, and APAEA champion Jerry Sesco.

 Some accomplishments include: